Native brook trout

 Brook trout are voracious eaters, become mature quickly and have a relatively short life span, usually three to five years.
 They have a relatively high reproductive potential, with females laying up to 400 eggs.
 Where they occur together, brook "speckled" trout and lake trout can hybridize to create a fish called a splake.

 Because brook trout are very demanding of site conditions, they are a good indicator of stream vitality.
 Only the cleanest and healthiest of streams can support viable populations of this fish.
 There numbers have been declining steadily throughout the East due to urbanization, sedimentation, stream temperature rise, stocking of non-native fish (especially brown trout), acid rain and pollution.

 In Frederick County, only a small fraction of our streams continue to support brook trout populations; they are usually at the upper ends of the watershed in small reaches.
 The Eastern Brook Trout Joint Venture, a comprehensive multi-state study and restoration program for brook trout, was initiated in 2005; it was intended to assess brook trout populations, find healthy, breeding populations, and develop strategies for the protection of remaining viable populations and restoration of brook trout into suitable locations.
 This ongoing project involves many government and private organizations.

 The largest concentration of healthy brook trout waters in the U.S. can be found in Maine, which contains nearly 90 percent of the brook trout waters found in the lower 48 states.
 Brook trout have been stocked outside their native range in the West and throughout the world.
 In some areas, these fish have become invasive pests harming native trout populations.

-Articles are written by FCFCDB members
+Articles by FCFCDB

 Nature Notes for 11/11/2012